anushapoornesh/Neural-network-models-for-Fashion-MNIST/README.md

-# Neural-network-models-for-Fashion-MNIST
+# Neural network models for Fashion MNIST datset

 Trained two neural network models on the Fashion MNIST dataset, comparing the effects of regularization and dropout on network weights.
+First model consists of one hidden layer with ReLU activation, 128 nodes, no regularization and no dropout.
+Second models consists of one hidden layer with ReLU activation, 48 nodes, L2 regularization with coefficient λ = 0.0001 and dropout with rate 0.2 at the hidden layer.